 Kerbisher & Malt

-Another gastro-chippie group, there are Kerbisher restaurants in Brook Green, Clapham, Ealing and Mortlake.
+Another gastro-chippy group, there are Kerbisher restaurants in Brook Green, Clapham and Mortlake.
 Fat crisp chips (possibly the best on this list), pleasantly chewy batter and proper mushy peas all go in its favour, while the freshness of the fish being served is unquestionable.
 We also like its breezy seaside vibe, though you’re at no risk of being pooped on by a seagull.

 Kerbisher & Malt, various locations

-To say that it’s styled so as to “recreate East End London between 1945 and 1955” makes Poppies sound much more gimmicky than it is.
-Though its retro leanings may have contributed to the popularity of its Spitalfields site — and the subsequent opening of another one in Camden — it's the fish and chips that make it.
+To say that it’s styled so as to “recreate East End London between 1945 and 1955” makes Poppie's sound much more gimmicky than it is.
+Though its retro leanings may have contributed to the popularity of its Spitalfields site — and the subsequent opening of other in Camden and Soho — it's the fish and chips that make it.
 Thickish, crunchy batter encases fat fillets of fresh flaky fish, which comes direct from Billingsgate, and fried seafood platters are also treated well.
 Accompanying chunky chips are of the archetypal ‘chip shop’ variety: not too crunchy, but strongly flavoured and fluffy — the fact they come in (fake) newspaper is a nice touch, too.

 Sutton & Sons